henrycorredor/astro-simple-modal/README.md

 ## 🧾 Overview

 Astro Simple Modal is a lightweight modal component built specifically for Astro.
-It renders a simple overlay modal with optional fade-in and fade-out behavior.
+It renders a simple overlay modal with fade-in and fade-out behavior.
 It includes no default titles, buttons, or layout — leaving the full content and structure under the developer's control.

 ## ✅ Features